7RU7H/Archive/Security-Enterprises/Talk-Notes-Modern-Active-Directory-Attacks-&-Defense.md

 				- `Get-DecryptedCpassword`
 			- Pivoting with Local Admin
 				- Using GPP Credentials
-				- Connect to other computers  using ADAAdmin account
+				- Connect to other computers using ADA Admin account
 				- Compromise Local Admin creds = Admin rights no all
 				- Always RID 500 - doesn't if renamed.
 				- Mimikatz for more credentials!